 Why Choose Interdisciplinary Studies?

-Interdisciplinary Studies at Sierra Nevada College is a program for students who want to be excited, involved, and challenged.
+Interdisciplinary Studies at Sierra Nevada University is a program for students who want to be excited, involved, and challenged.
 It’s active learning at its most active.
 Learn through projects, internships, and service learning.
 You’ll be hands-on from your first introductory class through the senior project you design around your own research and interests.
 Concentrate on “real world” situations and concrete results.

 Sydney Pinkerton combined her love of art, passion for the outdoors, and drive to help others into an internship in equine therapy as a path to her own adventure and art therapy practice.

 Isaac Laredo worked with the Sierra Avalanche Center as a field assistant, researching avalanche prediction models, and on a marketing program to engage 18 to 25-year-olds, the group most at risk from avalanches.

 Jamie Wanzek drew on her photography and graphic design training, her summer magazine internship, her journalism courses – and found new management skills – as the managing editor of the Eagle’s Eye, SNU’s student newspaper.

 Meet more INTERDISCIPLINARY STUDIES STUDENTS >

 Interdisciplinary Studies Majors at Sierra Nevada University